-That said, what is a dot physical and how can you get one?
-To get a DOT physical, you will need to see a federally approved qualified examiner.
+That said, what is a DOT physical and how can you get one?
+To get a DOT physical, you will need to schedule an appointment, see a federally approved qualified examiner, and go through a Department of Transportation (DOT) physical in your location.
 The medical examiner can be within a wide field of specialties, including doctors of medicine (MD), doctors of osteopathy (DO), physician assistants (PA), advanced practice nurses (APN), and doctors of chiropractic (DC).

 The DOT exam’s goal is to determine and validate the overall health of drivers who need to operate heavy CMVs, transport a large number of passengers, or haul potentially dangerous cargo.
 The tests involved will assess your ability to endure physical and mental stress, as well as gauge your emotional health.
 While every state has its own DOT physical prerequisites, the objective is to ensure that the CMV drivers operating on the open roads do so in a professional and safe manner.

 Once you’ve passed your DOT exams, you will be granted a DOT medical card.
 This is valid for up to two years from the date of issue.